Owner Carolyn Snyder, Enrolled Agent

 Carolyn passed the series of tests to become an enrolled agent in 2011.
 An enrolled agent is authorized by the US Department of the Treasury to represent tax clients before the IRS.
 EA status is recognized in all 50 states.

 Her personal life has included growing up on a dairy farm and marrying Richard – a non-farmer who became a dairyman proudly raising registered Holsteins under the prefix Star Valley.
 They raised two daughters, a son, and two granddaughters.
 Family activities included cattle showing much of the summer season.
 The herd was dispersed a few years ago.
 Her son and his wife still live on the farm – though they both have off-farm jobs.
-Richard and Carolyn have a total of eight grandchildren and five great-grandchildren.
+Richard and Carolyn have a total of eight grandchildren and nine great-grandchildren.
 Sadly, Richard passed away in 2015 following a lengthy illness.
-Currently Carolyn still lives on the farm near Weyerhaeuser with an ancient dog.
+Currently Carolyn still lives on the farm near Weyerhaeuser.

 Carolyn has been involved with Habitat for Humanity in Rusk County since 2004 when she helped form the local affiliate.
 She serves as treasurer for the recently merged Wild Rivers Habitat for Humanity which serves Burnett, Polk, Rusk and Washburn Counties.
 She was on the original board of directors for Rusk County Community Foundation and was a 4-H leader for more than 30 years – actively involved at the regional and county level.
 She served as Fair Secretary for five years which included a year on the state board.